freenas/freenas-docs/userguide/sharing.rst

 Creating Authenticated and Time Machine Shares
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-macOS includes the Time Machine application which can be used to
+macOS includes the Time Machine feature which can be used to
-schedule automatic backups.
+perform automatic backups.
 In this configuration example, a Time
 Machine user will be configured to backup to an AFP share on a
-%brand% system.
+%brand% system. (%brand% does not yet support Time Machine over SMB.)
 Creating a separate Time Machine
 share for each user that will be using Time Machine to backup their
 macOS system to %brand% is recommended.
 The process for creating
 an authenticated share for a user is the same as creating a